Accurate early diagnosis of prostate cancer

 Posted on 22 November 2016

-For more targeted prostate biopsies and to determine the stage of cancer more accurately, Mediclinic Cape Town together with urologist Dr Werner Botha have introduced the innovative BioJet MRI fusion-guided system.
+For early diagnosis of prostate cancer and more targeted prostate biopsies, and to determine the stage of cancer more accurately, Mediclinic Cape Town together with urologist Dr Werner Botha have introduced the innovative BioJet MRI fusion-guided system.

 By overlaying real-time ultrasound images with MRI-identified regions of interest, the new BioJet fusion-guided system at Mediclinic Cape Town reduces incidences of under-diagnosis or over-intervention.
 The biggest advantage of including MRI in the biopsy, compared with the standard 12-core method, is that urologists are diagnosing 40% more aggressive prostate cancers in very early stages, according to Dr Werner Botha, the urologist who is implementing the system.